ocean1/src.dvqu.art/_input/index.md

 and scouting the future of emerging technologies, striving to predict and prevent emerging security risks and threats.

-My research interests, mainly developed during my MSc and PhD, revolve around various topics under the “cyber security” and “cyber crime” umbrella terms, including threat analysis, malware analysis, mobile security, financial fraud analysis and detection, web- and social-network security and data analysis.
+My research interests, mainly rooted in MSc and PhD, revolve around various topics under the “cyber security” and “cyber crime” umbrella terms, including threat analysis, malware analysis, mobile security, financial fraud analysis and detection, web- and social-network security and data analysis.

 Before joining Trend Micro, I was an Assistant Professor at [Dipartimento di Elettronica, Informazione e Bioingegneria